Practicum I, EDPR 3100

 Takes place in the last two weeks of Year 1.
 Again, teacher candidates are placed in pairs in Kamloops classrooms.
 They plan and teach two four-lesson mini-units in mathematics and either science or social studies.
 Teacher candidates teach one full morning and one full afternoon (on separate days) and are active observers.

 Occurs in the first three weeks in September.
 Teacher candidates are placed individually in classrooms in seven school districts from the Cariboo-Chilcotin in the north to the Okanagan Similkameen in the south.
 This September start-up practicum focuses on procedures and classroom management.
 Teacher candidates plan and teach a short unit and are teaching two hours a day by the third week.

 Practicum IV, EDPR 4200

-Teacher candidates return to their EDPR 4100 classroom for ten weeks from January to March.
+Teacher candidates return to their EDPR 4100 classroom for 10 weeks from January to March.
 They integrate previous practica experiences and course work into designing and teaching units in all subject areas.
-By week six, Teacher Candidates carry a minimum 80% load and, by week 10, they demonstrate the competency and expertise expected of a teacher.
+By the sixth week, teacher candidates carry a minimum 80 percent load and, by the tenth week, they demonstrate the competency and expertise expected of a teacher.

 In all practica, teacher candidates are supported on a daily basis by their teacher mentors and on a weekly basis by TRU faculty mentors.
 Extra support is offered by the practica coordinators and the coordinator of the Bachelor of Education program, as well as other faculty.

 If you are admitted to the BEd program, you will be asked to identify your preferences for geographic areas within the TRU region for your three-week and 10-week school practica.
 While we attempt to place you within the TRU region in a school district of your choice, only a limited number of placements are made in any one district.
 You must be prepared to accept any placement in one of the seven partner school districts and to assume transportation and living costs.